Gracie, the Green Sea Turtle, Chapter Six

 They said in unison, “Okay!
 Race ya!”

 Eddie and Samuel took off running through the crowd followed by the girls.
 They yelled after them, “Hey!
 Wait up!”

 Samuel turned around and yelled while running backwards, “You said it was a race!
 Come on.
 Try to beat us!”
 He winked.

 They pumped their legs faster until Gretchen tripped and fell.
 Then Samuel stopped and ran to her and said, “Hey, are you okay?” just as she winked at him and kept going.
 He looked confused for a second until she and Gracie both yelled as they kept running, “It’s the oldest trick in the world, dude!” and giggled.
 He laughed out loud and yelled back, “Oh yeah?
 Well, we’ll see if it works.”
 Then he took off running after them as fast as he could, but even trying his hardest, he couldn’t catch up.

 When they reached the water, it turned out Eddie had won and was doing a splashing victory dance and yelling, “Whoop!
 Whoop!
 Who’s the fastest?
 Yeah, that’s me!”
 The girls were splashing him for a minute, then looked at each other, nodded, and ran at him full force, dunking him under.
 Samuel ran to his rescue, pulled him up and then dunked each of the girls.
 They continued this craziness for a few minutes until the girls called a truce.
 Then they all looked at each other for a few seconds and burst into laughter.
 Samuel had never felt so happy in his life.

 Copyrighted Patsy H. Parker

-Posted on November 14, 2014, in Stories in Progress and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
+Posted on November 14, 2014, in Art Talk and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
 Bookmark the permalink.
 Leave a comment.